cevheroglu/bashFun/README.md

 # bashFun
-Just a bash script to run
+Just a fun and informational bash script to run